Skip to content

 Supported living

-An alternative to residential care or living with family that enables adults with disabilities to live in their own home, with the help they need to be independent.
+An alternative to residential care or living with family.
+Supported living enables adults with disabilities to live in their own home, with the help they need to be independent.
 It allows people to choose where they want to live, who they want to live with, how they want to be supported, and what happens in their home.
+Visit our Supported Living page for more information.

 Transfer of care

 When you move from one place of care to another, such as from hospital to your home, supported housing or residential care.
-Your transfer should be properly planned and coordinated, and health and social care services should work together.
+Your transfer should be properly planned and coordinated.
+Health and social care services should work together.
 Transfers of care may be delayed for various reasons.
-For example, you may be ready to leave hospital but end up staying there longer than you need to, while you wait for community care services or a place in a care home to be available.
+For example, you may be ready to leave hospital but end up staying there longer than you need to wait for community care services or a place in a care home to be available.

 Transition